satishf889/Fruit-Classifier-Proposal/README.md

 Introduction

-My Udacity Nanodegree Project,I chose to implement a Fruit recognisor that predicts the label of the input frut image.
+My Udacity Nanodegree Project,I choose to implement a Fruit recognisor that predicts the label of the input frut image.

 Dataset Link